processone/docs.ejabberd.im/content/admin/installation.md

 ___

-# Installing ejabberd with Binary Installer {#installing-ejabberd-with-binary-installer}
+# Installing ejabberd with Binary Installer

 ## Downloading and running the installer